 When it comes to establishing a brand presence online, small businesses bloggers can take a few tips from me.
 I learned my share of SEO tips and tricks and how to deal with small business clients just like you.
 For most small business owners, time is of the essence.
 However, it takes a good deal amount of time and effort if you expect to compete in the search engines.
-The following four essential SEO tips for business bloggers will help keep you competitive online while increasing your website’s SEO value and user experience….
+The following five essential SEO tips for business bloggers will help keep you competitive online while increasing your website’s SEO value and user experience.

 1. Content is king

 The reality is that search engines base your entire search engine ranking on your content.
 They can’t see your pictures or your fancy flash banners, but they can see all of the unique content that goes up on your website.
 Plus, the more useful and relevant that content is to your audience, the better your search engine ranking and the better the user experience is for your visitors.
 Remember, having the right SEO keywords in place might be valuable to the search engines, but don’t forget that you want actual people to come to your site to buy your products and services.
 Without human beings, your business would soon dry up – so ensure you’re writing for search engines as well as humans.

 2. Optimize on your current content wherever you can

 You probably have videos, audio recordings, and images on your site, right?
 Are those videos and audio recordings transcribed?
 And do all of your pictures have captions containing SEO keywords?
 Well, they should!
 What are you waiting for, be sure to transcribe everything in text form so it’s search engine scannable–and that goes for all interviews, conversations, video promos, user testimonials, etc.

 3. Show some personality